 When it comes to features, Nest thermostats have some of the most advanced features amongst all of the smart thermostats on the market.

 The most significant advantage that Nest Learning Thermostat and Nest Thermostat E have over Hive is Algorithmic Learning.
-This feature has taken the world of smart thermostats by storm, because it ensures that the thermostat learns your routine and operates automatically, with little to no intervention on your part.
+This feature has taken the world of smart thermostats by storm, because it ensures that the thermostat learns your routine and operates automatically (although this isn't always a good thing as patterns can change a lot).
 Hive has a decent scheduling system, but it’s not nearly as intelligent.

 Both Nest and Hive also use geolocations to optimize energy usage.
 However, Nest’s geolocation also works with motion sensors.
 If it identifies that a guest is still home, it won’t go into ‘Away’ or ‘Eco Mode.’